 In today’s technologically advanced times, people share every aspect of their lives with the world.
 Friends on your social media accounts probably post just about everything.
 From pictures of their breakfast to partying to videos of their cats, people sometimes don’t stop to think about how the things they share can get them in trouble.
 Drug charges may sound excessive for simple text messages, but are they really?

 Can You Get in Trouble for Texting About Drugs?

 You can lose everything from a job to a college scholarship to custody of a child if the authorities read inappropriate things you’ve posted in the past.
-Even if your account is set to private, that doesn’t mean that law enforcement can’t get a warrant and view it if you’re tangled up in a crime.
+Even if your account is set to private, law enforcement can still get a warrant.
+With a warrant, law enforcement can view text messages if you’re tangled up in a crime.
 The same goes for texts you send from your phone.
-What about if you’re just discussing possible criminal activity, though, and not straight up admitting to anything?
-There’s still a chance that you could end up doing time or receiving some sort of punishment, depending on what you’ve talked about.
+What about if you’re just discussing possible criminal activity and not admitting to anything?
+There’s still a chance that you could end up doing time or receiving some sort of punishment.
+Especially depending on what you’ve talked about.

 Even if you’ve never touched drugs in your life, if police find your number in a drug dealer’s phone or messages exchanged between you, you might get called in as a witness in the case.

 All in all, it might be safer to just not write down anything having to do with drugs.
 Also, keep an eye on who your friends are.

 Drug Addiction Treatment Costa Mesa

 If you or a loved one need help with quitting drugs or alcohol, consider Asana Recovery.
 We offer medical detox, residential and outpatient programs.
 You’ll be supervised by a highly trained staff of medical professionals.
 This includes counselors, and therapists.
 Call us any time at (949) 438-4504.